-Creating systems and processes are the key to freedom in both life and business … yikes, it sounds bloody boring doesn’t it?
+Creating systems and processes is the key to freedom in both life and business … yikes, it sounds bloody boring, doesn’t it?

 This was what my days looked like before creating processes: